The new Morialta Conservation Park Playground is ready for play, and it’s pretty amazing.

 We’ve been very excited since we saw the concept plans months ago for a stunning new playground in Morialta Conservation Park.
 It promised to delight children with a design incorporating physical challenges, Aboriginal culture and native plants and animals.
-After seeing it up close for the first time today, it is obvious it fills the brief perfectly.
+After seeing it up close for the first time today, it is obvious it fits the brief perfectly.
 This play space is sure to be a favourite and makes Morialta Conservation Park a must visit destination for South Australian families and visitors alike.

 There are five themed play areas at Morialta Playground: Eagles Nest, Great Snake, Kookaburra Nests, Climbing Boulders and Frog Island, amongst paths, lawns, creeks and climbing trees.
 This is not just any playground.
 It enhances and blends with the natural landscape superbly.
 The new play equipment consists of unique sculptural pieces, that are huge works of art, made from natural products, using salvaged and seasoned native Australian timbers.
 Check out our first up-close look at the play area below.
 It is like nothing we’ve seen before.